smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 layout: post
 title:  "Building a Curb Rules Map"
 date:   2019-06-21 00:00:00 -0700
 description: "Curbs have become the next public infrastructure digitizing opportunity.
-In this post, I discuss the process of creating my own curb map and rules engine using on street parking rules data and SharedStreet CurbLR spec."
+In this post, I discuss the process of creating my own curb map and rules API using on street parking rules data and SharedStreet CurbLR spec."
 excerpt_separator: <!--more-->
 ---